megroma/Credit_Risk_Analysis/README.md

 - EasyEnsembleClassifier had the highest low-risk recall at 0.90.
 - ClusterCentroidshad the lowest low-risk recall at 0.40.

-To have the best return on investment It would be more important to not loan to high risk rather than potentially reject a good loan.
-However there still needs to be enough good loans available.
+To have the best return on investment It would be more important to not loan to those with high-risk credit rather than potentially rejecting someone with low-risk.
+However there still needs to be enough good loans available to have the best profit margin.

-include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+With this in mind I would recommend the EasyEnsembleClassifier it has the highst balanced accuracy score, F1 score, high-risk recall as well as the highest low-risk recall.
+As the matrix shows only 7 of the actual high risk loans were accepted out of more than 15000.
+This would give an overall good return on the investment.